 Staff are currently reviewing the development agreement application and will ultimately prepare a recommendation for Community Council to consider.
 Before Community Council can make any decision about the proposal, a public open house and a public hearing shall be held.

-Staff are simultaneously processing an application to substantially alter the registered municipal heritage property at 1029 Tower Road.
-In accordance with the Nova Scotia Heritage Property Act, a substantial alteration application must be reviewed by the Heritage Advisory Committee and approved by Regional Council before any registered heritage property is substantially altered.
+Staff processed a concurrent application to substantially alter the registered municipal heritage property at 1029 Tower Road.
+In accordance with the Nova Scotia Heritage Property Act, the substantial alteration application was reviewed by the Heritage Advisory Committee and approved by Regional Council at its meeting on November 17, 2020.
+The applicant may now make the substantial alterations to the heritage building.